mizzioisf/openhospital-client/OH-README.md

 - configuration file generation (set WRITE_CONFIG_FILES=on in script) -> mysql and oh configuration files are not generated automatically or overwritten, useful for production environment
 - test database connection option (see oh.sh -t)
 - displays software versions and current configuration (see oh.sh -v)
-- write / generate config files (see oh.sh -w)
+- save / write / generate config files (see oh.sh -s)
 - install / initialize database (see oh.sh -i)
 - Centralized variable managing (see related config file changes applied): now all (well, almost all, still some "isf" reference in SQL creation script...that will be removed ;-) references to database password, mysql host, etc. etc. are in the script and can be easily adapted / modified for any need
 - More flexible execution and configuration options